boehm-s/fun-php/DOC.md

 ## Why ?

 - Because PHP lacks of simple and easy-to-use utilities for functional programming !
-- To prove that we can still have fun with PHP (despite the fact that it's PHP) !!!
+- To prove that we can still have fun with PHP !

 # Installation and Usage